Brunus75/memento/bookmarks.md

 * 23 SEO Tips All Web Designers Should Know in 2020 : https://the-webdesigner.co/seo-for-web-designers/
 * A website to edit and experiment with your content then preview how your webpage will look on Google, Facebook, Twitter, and more : https://metatags.io/
 * Bing Webmaster Tools lance un nouveau Testeur de robots.txt : https://www.arobasenet.com/2020/09/bing-testeur-robots-txt-6339.html
+* How to Efficiently Write the Perfect Meta Description : https://ahrefs.com/blog/meta-description/

 ## :bulb: ORGANISATION